-As we file in, I try not to gape.
-The center of the chamber is defined by a luminescent, rainbow-sheened pool—it’s gotta be at least twenty yards across.
-Eight rocks ring the pool, all mounted on six-foot poles.
-Each rock is roughly as big as a circus strongman stone, rough and craggy with unpolished color and coarse, shiny juts.
-Their cradles, however, are the exact opposite—rich twists of gold and silver, intermingled with the occasional streak of ocean-blue metal.
+The chamber is built around a rainbow-sheened pool.
+About twenty yards in diameter, if I had to guess.
+Eight rocks ring the water, all mounted on six-foot poles.
+Each boulder is roughly as big as a circus strongman stone, rough and craggy with unpolished color and coarse, shiny juts.
+Their cradles, however, are the exact opposite: rich twists of gold and silver, mingled with streaks of ocean-blue metal.

 “Whoa,” I whisper.
 “What are those?”

 “Orphic polestars,” Gyrax says.
-“Crafted from anexium and infused with fae-shine—they serves as an amplifier for those who know how to tap their potential.”
+“Cut from anexium and infused with fae-shine.
+They serve as an amplifier for those who know how to tap their potential.”

 “And for those who don’t?”

 “If they’re lucky, nothing happens.
 If not…” He shrugs.

 “If by “fall down go boom” you mean ‘flay your soul until it’s a mere shadow of its former self,’ then yes.”